ffalt/xlsx-extract/README.md

 extracts data from XLSX files with low memory footprint

-xlsx-files can get pretty big, so nodejs & full featured xlsx-modules can reach memory limits or just use more than is needed for that task. (--max-old-space-size & --stack_size can't help you all the time either)
+xlsx-files can be pretty big, so nodejs & full featured xlsx-modules can reach memory limits or just use more than is needed for that task. (--max-old-space-size & --stack_size can't help you all the time either)

 hence these magnificent features: